WSU-kduncan/cicd-3120-monreed/README.md

     > ![image](https://user-images.githubusercontent.com/97551273/202266628-8f60cd87-a6c2-4bfe-ae98-cd14749425c8.png)

-  * Establish secrets `DOCKER_USERNAME` and `DOCKER_PASSWORD` with respective contents.
+  * Establish secrets `DOCKER_USERNAME` and `DOCKER_TOKEN` with respective contents.

 ---

 5. #### Behavior of GitHub Workflow
 * *What it does ...*
-    * This workflow aids in **publishing images** to Dockerhub.

-    * It uses the Dockerhub `login-action` and `build-push-action` to build a Docker image and push it to Dockerhub if it is successfully built.

-    * The `login-action` requires username and password variables, preferably stored as secrets in GitHub.
-This is the workflow's way of **authenticating** the correct user for Dockerhub and to know where to push the image to.

-    * The `build-push-action` option requires a new image with format `docker-hub-namespace/docker-hub-repo:version`.
-After creation, if `push` is set to true, the new image will be published to Dockerhub.
+    * This workflow builds and pushes images to Dockerhub, while authenticating with your Dockerhub username & Dockerhub access token.

+    *  First, a `checkout` (v3) is carried out.

+    *  Then, optionally, I chose to have `ls` run to list the contents.

+    *  Next, `login-action` (v2) is ran to log user into Dockerhub through the use of variables/secrets `DOCKER_USERNAME` & `DOCKER_TOKEN`.

+    *  Then, Docker Buildx is configured using `setup-buildx-action` (v2).

+    *  Next, build and push actions are carried out using `build-push-action` (v3).
+This is done via the use of the content within file `./Dockerfile`, setting variable `push` to true, and tagging through the use of variables `DOCKER_USERNAME` and `/repo-name-here:latest`.
 * *When it does it ...*
-    * Every time a new release of your image is detected in your GitHub repository, this workflow is triggered to publish that image to Dockerhub.

-    * Specifically, event `release` is triggered by event `create`.
+    * `on: push:` meaning, this workflow is triggered whenever a `git push` is ran for this repository.

 * *Custom variables include ...*

-    * If this template were to be reused, or used by somebody else, the login variables may need to be adjusted.
-In our GitHub secrets, we specified `DOCKER_USERNAME` and `DOCKER_PASSWORD` which matches up with the workflow template.
-However, if the secrets are labeled alternatively, this may need adjusted.
+    * For this template to be used by someone else, variable names `DOCKER_USERNAME` and `DOCKER_TOKEN` may have to be adjusted to match what is in GitHub.
+    * Additionally, the repository tag included in the very last line of the workflow file will need to be adjusted to match the individual user's repository.